How to limit license consumption in CodeTwo Email Signatures 365

 - How to check which users are licensed

-- How to limit the scope of users who will get server-side signatures
+- How to limit the scope of users who will get cloud (server-side) signatures

-- How to limit the scope of users who will get client-side signatures
+- How to limit the scope of users who will get Outlook (client-side) signatures

 - How to reset the license count

-When using combo mode, a user is only assigned one license even if both a client-side and a server-side signature rule apply to that user.
-The user may be assigned a license based on either client-side or server-side criteria.
+When using combo mode, a user is only assigned one license even if both an Outlook (client-side) and a cloud (server-side) signature rule apply to that user.
+The user may be assigned a license based on either Outlook or cloud mode related criteria.
 As a result, the best idea is to perform steps limiting the consumption for that user for both the modes.

-The following methods are available to limit the scope of users consuming licenses when using server-side mode:
+The following methods are available to limit the scope of users consuming licenses when using cloud mode: